World

 It provides all the basic information you would expect from the current MLB standings — home record, away record and so on.
 However, it also goes a lot deeper.

-You can find out the units of profit you would have secured by betting on each team throughout the season.
+You can find out how many units of profit you would have secured by betting on each team throughout the season.
 There is also data on how often each team covers the run line and how often the games featuring each team go over or stay under the total run line.

-This MLB league standings page has been created specifically for handicappers.
+This MLB standings page has been created specifically for handicappers.
 It is designed to give you an edge when betting on baseball.
-Read on to learn how best to benefit from the information on this MLB season standings page.
+Read on to learn how best to benefit from the information on this MLB standings page.

 MLB Standings Page Navigation